 The surgery was successful and Wellington showed rapid improvement in pelvic limb function following the operation.
 We’re delighted to say he was discharged a week later, fully continent and with continuing improvement in ambulatory function; though a degree of bilateral femoral lower motor neurone paresis is still present.
 However, his tail remains paralysed and tail sensation is absent.

 We’ll be following up with Wellington in a month, while he continues a controlled exercise and physiotherapy routine at home.
 The prognosis for return of independent ambulation is good, though he many not regain tail function.

-Head of neurology, John Parker, said “Wellington sustained a very severe and complex spinal fracture.
+Our head of neurology said “Wellington sustained a very severe and complex spinal fracture.
 Thanks to swift action we were able to stabilise the fracture site the same day.
 The rapid relief of spinal cord compression has resulted in a quite remarkable turnaround.
 Seeing Wellington on his feet again so quickly is fantastic, and we are hopeful he’ll continue to regain increasing hindlimb function.”

 I can’t believe how far Wellington has come in such a short time.
 Many people are surprised to see how well he is walking only a couple of weeks after the surgery to fix his vertebra.
 Although a bit wobbly, he is now able to walk unaided.
 I am so grateful that he was able to be saved as I thought I would lose him after such a horrible accident.